-The assessment period for a permit extension commences on the day we issue you with a notice advising you that your application for a permit extension will be assessed under subsection 115 is issued.
+The assessment period for a permit extension commences on the day the APVMA issues you with a notice advising you that your application for a permit extension will be assessed under subsection 115.

-As soon as practical after the commencement of the assessment period, we aim to determine:
+As soon as practical after the commencement of the assessment period, the APVMA aims to determine if:

-- if your application should be recategorised to ensure that the item and level of module assessment originally identified is appropriate
+- your application should be recategorised to ensure that the Item and level of Module assessment originally identified is appropriate;

-- if argument provided in your application in lieu of data is appropriate
+- argument provided in your application in lieu of data is appropriate; and

-- if there are any obvious and critical information gaps in the dossier.
+- there are any obvious and critical information gaps in the dossier.